Visual Anthropology MA

 About the course

-The MA in Visual Anthropology course is tailored to meet the needs of different levels of anthropological and filmmaking experience, whether you have little or no background in formal anthropology, film production, visual methods and photography, or if you have substantial experience in one or more of these areas.
+The MA in Visual Anthropology course is designed to meet the needs of different levels of interest and experience in anthropology and audio-visual practice, whether you have substantial or little to no background in formal anthropology, film production, visual methods and photography.

-For more than 30 years, the University's Granada Centre for Visual Anthropology has been widely recognised as the world's leading centre for visual anthropology.
-Our graduates have produced more than 500 ethnographic films seen around the world and it is now at the forefront of the emergent dialogue between art and anthropology, including sensory ethnography and sound, experimental and practice based methods, photographic and digital media, museum and gallery installations.
+Established in 1987, the Granada Centre for Visual Anthropology (GCVA) is widely recognised as the world's leading centre for visual anthropology.
+Our graduates have produced more than 500 ethnographic films seen globally and at international film festivals.
+The Centre is now at the forefront of the emergent dialogue between art and anthropology, including sensory ethnography and sound, experimental and practice-based methods, photographic and digital media, and museum and gallery installations.

-The MA in Visual Anthropology provides you with the ability to combine the theoretical application of anthropology with practical training in filmmaking, editing, visual methods, photography, sensory ethnography and sound.
+The MA in Visual Anthropology provides a combination of the theoretical application of anthropology with practical training in filmmaking, editing, visual methods, photography, sensory ethnography and sound.

 Study at a university ranked top 10 in the UK and top 30 in the world for Anthropology